ufs-community/land-DA_workflow/docs/source/BuildRunLandDA.rst

 Run an Experiment
 ********************

-The Land DA system uses a script-based workflow that is launched using the ``do_submit_cycle.sh`` script.
+The Land DA System uses a script-based workflow that is launched using the ``do_submit_cycle.sh`` script.
 This script requires an input file that details all the specifics of a given experiment.

 .. code-block:: console